maxharsh03/ChessGame/README.md

 * Contains all basic rules of chess like castling, captures, en passant, and pawn promotion.

 # Features
-* Will highlight valid move squares on the board in green
+* Will highlight valid moves on the board in green
-* Will highligh king in red when in check
+* Will highlight king in red when in check
+* Taken pieces appear to the left of the board
+* All moves are logged to the right of the board
 * Ability to flip the board
 * Ability to download move log as file